theflynn49/fsudoku/README.md

 - VDP/MOS 1.04RC1/1.04RC1 (on AgonLight2 from Olimex)
 - VDP/MOS 1.04RC1/1.04RC2 (id)

+It doesn't work yet on
+- the fab-agon-emulator from tomm
+- VDP 1.04RC2 from tomm
-It doesn't work yet on the fab-agon-emulator from tomm because problems with the emulator color palettes.
+because problems with the color palettes of the new VDP.

 ###  Intent